Chart Color Schemes

 Employment

-Health care & social assistance has limited presence at 7.0% compared to the regional figure of 16.9%.
-The area may offer limited local employment opportunities as indicated by Census data on working population vs resident population.
-Between September 2024 and September 2025, labour force decreased by 5.5%, while employment declined by 5.7%, causing unemployment to rise by 0.1 percentage points.
-In comparison, Rest of NSW recorded an employment decline of 0.5% and a labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these projections to Cooma Surrounds' employment mix suggests local employment should increase by 5.4% over five years and 11.5% over ten years.
+The area may offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
+Between September 2024 and September 2025, labour force decreased by 5.5% and employment decreased by 5.7%, leading to a rise in unemployment rate by 0.1 percentage points.
+In contrast, Rest of NSW experienced an employment decline of 0.5% and labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment rate over the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Cooma Surrounds's employment mix suggests local employment should increase by 5.4% over five years and 11.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment